Maternity Plan: A Wellness Guide for Expecting Mothers in Singapore

 Frequently Asked Questions

 Yes, moderate exercise is beneficial during pregnancy.
 Safe activities include walking, prenatal yoga, and swimming.
-Always consult with your healthcare provider before starting any new exercise routine to ensure it’s safe for your specific stage of pregnancy.
+Our plans provide customised exercise routines tailored to your stage of pregnancy.

-Confinement food plays a significant role in replenishing nutrients lost during childbirth, promoting healing, and supporting breast milk production.
-These foods are specially prepared to nourish your body and restore energy after delivery.
+Confinement food in Singapore helps replenish nutrients lost during childbirth, promotes healing, and supports breastmilk production.
+It’s specially prepared to nourish your body and restore energy after delivery.

 24 Hour Hotline (65) 6471 2002